RockinSam/METAR-API/README.md

           }
         }`

-Read the SETUP_README.txt for running app.
+Read the SETUP_README.txt before running the app.